edbr-xyz/chrome-kasa/README.md

 ### With Docker (Recommended):

-1. Make a docker-compose.yml in a folder of your choosing, and paste in:
+1. Make a `docker-compose.yml` file in a folder of your choosing, and paste in:

 ```yaml
 services: